 The tweet announcing Estavi’s arrest was deleted by the account at around 4:40 p.m.
 UTC (12:40 p.m ET).

 However, unofficial allegations against Estavi had been mounting for some time.
-In January, Estavi was sued by Mate Tokay, co-founder of Bitcoin.com for failing to compensate Tokay for his services as an adviser on the Bridge project, as well as using his name to promote the project and its native token BRG.
+In January, Mate Tokay, co-founder of Bitcoin.com was reportedly planning to sue Estavi for allegedly failing to compensate Tokay for his services as an adviser on the Bridge project, as well as using his name to promote the project and its native token BRG.
+It is unclear if Tokay followed through with the suit.
+Tokay did not respond to requests for comment and the original article about the plans for a lawsuit are no longer available on Bitcoin.com.

 Soon after Estavi bought the tweet, Bridge users began accusing Estavi of committing fraud and misleading investors on Twitter.
 The allegations escalated after Iranian crypto researcher Kave Moshtaq insinuated Estavi had sent thugs to intimidate him outside an Iranian courthouse in April.
 Moshtaq had gone to court in relation to a complaint against Estavi.